Alexander Pym

 Alexander Pym (c.
-1547 – 7 January 1585) was an English landowner.
+1547 – 7 January 1585) was an English landowner and politician.

 Biography

-Pym's family had been landowners in Brymore in Somerset since the thirteenth century.
+Pym's family had been landowners at the manor of Brymore in Somerset since the thirteenth century.
 A lawyer, he was elected to Parliament for Taunton in November 1584, but died early the next year, leaving behind his infant son John, who would later become a prominent Parliamentarian.
 His widow remarried to Anthony Rous.